Self-Audit For FLSA Violations

 2) Is PAID limited only to the federal FLSA violations or will it ever encompass state wage and hour claims?

 The California employment lawyers at Kingsley and Kingsley can answer your questions about state and federal wage and hour laws and we will continue to monitor the DOL's updates regarding the PAID program.
 Those in need of help can schedule a free consultation.
-Should you have immediate questions about your rights as an employee, call and speak to an experienced California lawyer toll-free at (818) 990-8300 or click here to contact us via email.
+Should you have immediate questions about your rights as an employee, call and speak to an experienced California lawyer toll-free at (818) 990-8300 fill out our form to contact us via email.